 How does Daliresp work?

-The active ingredient in Daliresp, roflumilast, is a PDE4 inhibitor, meaning it blocks the action of PDE4.
-PDE4 is an enzyme that plays a critical role in several pathways in the body, including pathways that affect the immune system and the inflammatory response.
-PDE4 also impacts smooth muscle relaxation in the body, including smooth muscle relaxation in the airways.
-By blocking PDE4, Daliresp acts as an anti-inflammatory medication, as well as a smooth muscle relaxant.
-Inflammation and bronchoconstriction (the tightening of the muscles in the airway) both play key roles in the development and exacerbation of COPD.
-By inhibiting these processes, a PDE4 medication, like Daliresp, may be able to reduce COPD symptoms and exacerbations for those taking it.
+The active ingredient in Daliresp, roflumilast, is a PDE4 inhibitor.
+This means it blocks the action of PDE4.
+This is an enzyme that plays a key role in pathways that affect the immune system and inflammatory response.
+PDE4 also impacts smooth muscle relaxation in the body, including smooth muscle relaxation in the airways.1

 What are the possible side effects of Daliresp?